Free Curly Hair Resources

 Most items I sell on the site are available in sample sachet amounts.
 Just go to the Add to Cart area on any given product listed on my site, and make your size selection.

-While curly hair is naturally more thirsty than other textures, the level of hydration on the day your are cleansing and hydrating it, to the last day before your next session, can be determined or impacted by a variety of factors (eg; product choices, damage, your cuticle layer, the environment).
+While curly hair is often naturally more thirsty than other textures, the level of hydration on the day your are cleansing and hydrating it, compared to the last day before your next cleansing and hydration session, can be determined or impacted by a variety of factors (eg; product choices, damage, your cuticle layer, the environment).

 Is it environmental factors?
 Heat pumps, dehumidifiers, very dry environments…these can all impact on the way your hair gets and holds on to hydration.

 In saying that, sometimes the topic of ‘dry hair’ can also be about our expectations and definitions.
+Oftentimes I hear ‘my hair is dry’ when actually it is just highly textured, bumpy along the strand, and perhaps more wiry than other areas of the head.
+Maybe also it is the difference between dry-looking hair because it is undefined, and hydrated-looking hair because it is defined.
 Therefore, knowing your hair is going to really help.
 I would highly recommend that you get yourself a copy of my E-Book, which helps you understand your hair and how it presents itself to you, and why it does that.

-Use a sulphate-free, lathering cleanser (aka. shampoo) or non-lathering cleanser, and a conditioner and finger detangling or brush detangling while wet and saturated with conditioner.
+Use a sulphate-free, lathering shampoo and a silicone-free water-soluble conditioner and either finger detangling or brush detangling while wet and saturated with conditioner.

-You’ll wash the scalp and the hair using the cleanser then rinse out fully and thoroughly.
+You’ll wash the scalp and the hair then rinse out fully and thoroughly.
 You’ll condition the hair using the conditioner, then while the conditioner is on the hair you will detangle using fingers, or a proper detangling brush.

 Daily detangle with one of our spray bottles containing a mix of water and conditioner, any areas that have become matted or tangled.

 Just leaving this in as a leave-in can be enough for ‘styling’, which is really more about preservation than a ‘style’ as such, if they are very young.
-If they are older or if the density of the hair warrants the need for styling, you may prefer to do a wash ‘n go and use a gel (Clever Curl Humid Weather Gel, Yes Hair POW Gel or Innersense I Create Hold) to set the hair into defined forms.
+However, if they are older or if the density of the hair warrants the need for styling products with hold, you may prefer to do a wash ‘n go and use a gel (Clever Curl Humid Weather Gel, LOHY POW Gel or Innersense I Create Hold) to set the hair into defined forms.

 Sleep on a satin/silk pillowcase for added slip while asleep.
 Get them used to wearing an elasticated sleep bonnet or rib-edged bonnet.